CAR CRASH? CALL CELLINO

-If you or a loved one have suffered a personal injury in Long Island, then you’ll need a skilled personal injury attorney by your side.
-At Cellino Law, our attorneys have decades of hard-fought experience in and out of the courtroom to help ensure you receive the compensation you’re entitled to after an accident.
-Contact us today for your free case evaluation.
+If you or a loved one have suffered a personal injury, you’ll need a skilled personal injury attorney by your side.
+At Cellino Law, our injury attorneys have decades of hard-fought experience to help ensure you receive the compensation you’re entitled to after an accident.

 If you or your loved one suffered a personal injury as a result of someone else’s negligence in Long Island, New York don’t be afraid.
 It’s normal feeling confused wondering what to do next, not knowing if you’ll receive compensation for injuries as well as the damages.
 If you have been hurt and have questions about the claim process you are in the right place.
 The Long Island, NY personal injury lawyers at Cellino Law will handle the case for you.
 We’ve built a name for ourselves from the vast experience we’ve portrayed in dealing with these types of cases.